cpske/ISP/code-quality/docstrings.md

         a, b: two numbers to find the maximum of

     Returns:
-        the max of a and b
+        the maximum of a and b

-    Raises:
-        TypeError: if a or b is not a Number
     """
-    if a > b: return a
+    if a > b:
+       return a
     return b
 ```
 Notice the docstring does **not** include data type of Args and Returns (*avoid redundancy*).

 ## Module and Class Comments